jwpl190/BlueDye/README.md

 # Cryptanalysis

-BlueDye's output cannot be distinguished from a truly random source.
 There is no known attack vector against the cipher.
 BlueDye holds its ground under known plaintext attack situations.

 # BlueDye as a Hand Cipher
 (implemented in python as RedDye26)